Eugene Bright

-Eugene Stanley Bright (born April 18, 1985) is a former American football tight end.
+Eugene Stanley Bright (born April 18, 1985) is an American former football tight end.
 He was signed by the Philadelphia Eagles as a street free agent in 2009.
 He played college football at Purdue.
 He is the older brother of Callahan Bright.

 Professional career

 Philadelphia Eagles

-After being undrafted in the 2008 NFL Draft, Bright signed with the Philadelphia Eagles on April 23, 2009.
+After being undrafted in the 2008 NFL draft, Bright signed with the Philadelphia Eagles on April 23, 2009.
 He was waived on September 4, 2009.

 Pittsburgh Steelers

 Bright was signed to the Pittsburgh Steelers practice squad on November 2, 2009.
 He was signed to the active roster on January 6, 2010.
 After being released on September 4, 2010, he was again signed to the practice squad on September 6, 2010.